A team of 6 backpackers set out to hike the length of the Grand Canyon.

 The North Rim is Hyperlite’s only pack that’s more beefy and durable than the Southwest.
 It’s one of Hyperlite’s newer offerings.
 I suspect that the company’s founder saw a need for an even more durable pack after personal experience in Grand Canyon’s most rugged off-trail terrain.

-The North Rim replaces all of the Southwest’s exterior pockets with the material that makes up the pack’s main body – DCH150.
+The North Rim takes the material that makes up the Southwest’s main body (DCH150) and extends it out for the build of all the exterior pockets, too (rather than the Southwest’s DCH50).
 Even the hip belt pockets are made of DCH150 – unique to the North Rim.
 All the Hyperlite packs listed here otherwise use the same DCH50 material for their hip belt pockets.

 Southwest vs Junction